 #6 Utilize Spiral Learning

 A CMMS is a complex integrated system that is designed to manage advanced maintenance practices.
-Getting the full use of the system requires a continuous improvement process that will move the organization through the journey to a high performing organization.
+Getting full use of the system requires a continuous improvement process that will move the organization through the journey to a high-performing organization.

 - Start with the Original Concept

 - Revise Concept

 #5 Don’t Take Short Cuts in Implementing a CMMS